 You may be able to transfer your Amex credit card balance to another card.
 Check with your current card issuer, or consider applying for a new balance transfer card.

-The information related to the American Express Cash Magnet® Card and Amex EveryDay® Credit Card from American Express has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Blue Cash Everyday® Card from American Express, American Express Cash Magnet® Card, Amex EveryDay® Credit Card from American Express and Blue Cash Preferred® Card from American Express has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.

 The content above is not provided by any issuer.
 Any opinions expressed are those of LendingTree alone and have not been reviewed, approved, or otherwise endorsed by any issuer.
 The offers and/or promotions mentioned above may have changed, expired, or are no longer available.
 Check the issuer's website for more details.